ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 1. An application installer determines (e.g., from an app manifest) that the application has a dependency on TA "X", and passes this notification to the OTrP/HTTP Client.
-The OTrP/HTTP Client picks a TEEP Agent (e.g., the only one available) based on this notification.
+The OTrP/HTTP Client picks a OTrP implementation (e.g., the only one available) based on this notification.

-2. The OTrP/HTTP Client calls the TEEP Agent's "RequestTA" API, passing TA Needed = X.
+2. The OTrP/HTTP Client calls the OTrP implementation's "RequestTA" API, passing TA Needed = X.

-3. The TEEP Agent finds that no such TA is already installed, but that it can be obtained from a given TAM.
+3. The OTrP implementation finds that no such TA is already installed, but that it can be obtained from a given TAM.
 The TEEP Agent passes the TAM URI (e.g., "https://example.com/tam") to the OTrP/HTTP Client.
-(If the TEEP Agent already had a cached TAM certificate that it trusts, it could skip to step 9 instead and generate a GetDeviceStateResponse.)
+(If the OTrP implementation already had a cached TAM certificate that it trusts, it could skip to step 9 instead and generate a GetDeviceStateResponse.)

 4. The OTrP/HTTP Client sends an HTTP POST request to the TAM URI: